informatics-isi-edu/deriva-docs/docs-src/relationships.md

 If you want to share your data with a collaborator, you need to make sure that they understand your directory and file naming conventions, and if you want to make sure you are looking at the same data, you need to make sure no one updates the files that you are sharing.

-[Talk about metadata entry in spreadsheets: Further, because CSV/spreadsheet files tend to allow free text entry, it's likely there will be inconsistent entries and data entry errors across all spreadsheets.]
+Further, because CSV/spreadsheet files tend to allow free text entry for metadata, it's likely there will be inconsistent entries and data entry errors across all spreadsheets.

 It's not too hard to see how this strategy will become too complex very rapidly.